 Estadi Olímpic de Montjuïc

-Training complex on a great spot
+Training complex in a great spot

 Fan bar in Sitges